ThulyaRodrigo/ThulyaRodrigo/README.md

-👋 Hi, I’m @ThulyaRodrigo, a 21-year-old student at SLIIT.
+👋 Hi, I’m @ThulyaRodrigo, a 22-year-old undergraduate at SLIIT.
 👀 I’m interested in exploring the intersections of technology and society, particularly in the fields of artificial intelligence, cybersecurity, and software development.
 🌱 I’m currently learning about web development, machine learning, and data science to broaden my skills and knowledge base.
 💞️ I’m looking to collaborate on open-source projects related to software development, or any innovative tech projects.